 Calcium absorption, use, and excretion are regulated and stabilized by a feedback loop involving PTH and vitamin D. Conditions and diseases that disrupt calcium regulation can cause inappropriate acute or chronic elevations or decreases in calcium and lead to symptoms of hypercalcemia or hypocalcemia.

-A normal total or ionized calcium result together with other normal laboratory results generally means that a person’s calcium metabolism is normal and blood levels are being appropriately regulated.
+A normal total or ionized calcium result, together with other normal laboratory results, generally means that your calcium metabolism is normal and blood levels are being appropriately regulated.

-Two of the more common causes of high blood calcium are:
+Two of the more common causes of high blood calcium, called hypercalcemia, are:

-- Hyperparathyroidism, an increase in parathyroid gland function: this condition is usually caused by a benign tumor of the parathyroid gland.
-This form of hypercalcemia is usually mild and can be present for many years before being noticed.
+- Hyperparathyroidism, an increase in parathyroid gland function usually caused by a benign tumor of the parathyroid gland.
+This usually mild form of hypercalcemia can be present for many years before being noticed.

-- Cancer: cancer can cause hypercalcemia when it spreads to the bones and causes the release of calcium from the bone into the blood or when a cancer produces a hormone similar to PTH, resulting in increased calcium levels.
+- Cancer, which can cause hypercalcemia when it spreads to the bones and causes the release of calcium from the bone into the blood — or when cancer produces a hormone similar to PTH, resulting in increased calcium levels.